FREQUENTLY ANSWERED QUESTIONS

 What does a consult involve?

-A consult will involve your physio asking you a series of questions to try and understand how and why your injury occurred.
-This will then be followed by an examination to identify the problem and work out why it happened by assessing the involved body area, assessing your posture, muscle flexibility, joint range of movement, muscle strength, balance and control and anything else we think might be relevant.
-This will also often include an assessment of the specific task you were doing when you got injured or in the lead up to your injury, for example sprinting, landing from a jump, lifting a heavy weight or throwing.
+An initial consult will typically involve your physiotherapist asking you a series of questions to try and understand how and why your injury occurred.
+This will then be followed by a physical examination to identify the problem and understand why it happened.
+This examination will often involve an assessment of your posture, muscle flexibility, joint range of movement, muscle strength, balance and control and anything else we think might be relevant.
+Following our physical assessment, we will then discuss a plan to achieve your goals and get started with prescription of relevant exercises and hands-on therapy as indicated.
+To begin your journey towards recovery and to learn more about our comprehensive assessment process, schedule your initial consultation today.

 What should I bring?

 Please bring the reports to any relevant scans and doctor or surgeon letters.
 It is also advisable to wear or bring along shorts and a singlet (loose fitting).
 Also bring along your running shoes if you think you might require a running or jumping assessment for a lower body complaint.
-If you have private health insurance, you should also bring your card in order to claim from your heath fund on the spot.
+If you have private health insurance, you should also bring your card in order to claim from your heath following your visit using our on-site HICAPS machine.

 How long will my appointment take?